Should Israel withdraw from Judea and Samaria – we will face an unrelenting assault on our very right to exist.

 Anyone not engaged in self deception, let alone complete suicidal self denial, is aware of these realities.
 They know this is the obvious immediate result of an Israeli withdrawal.
 It has all happened before and no evidence exists for a different outcome beyond wishful thinking.

-Our Israeli self righteous “peace camp” members who echo the mantra, also conveniently ignore the consistent statements issued at every opportunity by Hamas, that they will never recognize Israel and that their goal is to wipe us out from the map.
+Our Israeli self righteous “peace camp” members who echo the mantra, also conveniently ignore the consistent statements issued at every opportunity by Hamas, that they will never recognize Israel and that their goal is to wipe us off the map.
 That also goes for declarations by the PA chairman Abbas that claims they” will never recognize Israel as a Jewish State”.

 Another myth and wishful thinking the enthusiastic peace camp followers swear by, is how the “international community” will provide guarantees that the Arabs will not violate a future final agreement.
 We already saw how they swore in the past, that – should the unthinkable happen and the Arabs do resort to violence – the international community would understand Israel’s actions of self defense and magnanimously back our actions to defend ourselves!